manfredspitze/python-variables-data-types-mastery-check/mastery-check1.md

 - Prompt the user for two numbers
 - Have Python square the first number
 - Tell Python to cube -- raise to the power of three -- the second number
-- Use the print function and f-strings to:
+- Use variables, the print function and f-strings as needed to:
     -   display a brief description of what this script will do
     -   display a sentence that tells the user what the first number and its square are
     -   display a sentence that tells the user what the second number and its cube are